Andrew-Neel/song-data-exploration/README.md

 # song-data-exploration
-A project I did for my Advanced Probability and Statistics class in Spring 2025 where I used Moran's I with song feature data to explore outliers in the data.\
+A project I did for my Advanced Probability and Statistics class in Spring 2025 where I used DBSCAN with song feature data to explore outliers in the data.\
 Original Data taken from [MusicOSet](https://marianaossilva.github.io/DSW2019/)